 We and each of our officers and directors have agreed with the Placement Agent to be subject to a lock-up period of 90 days following the closing date of this offering.
 This means that, during the applicable lock-up period, we may not offer for sale, contract to sell, or sell any shares of our Common Stock or any securities convertible into, or exercisable or exchangeable for, shares of our Common Stock subject to certain customary exceptions.
+This lock-up period applies to any shares the executive officers and directors purchase in this offering.
 The Placement Agent may, in its sole discretion and without notice, waive the terms of any of these lock-up agreements.
 See "Plan of Distribution" on page 92.